-With the onset of autumn comes an array of beautiful, brightly colored leaves all along the East Coast.
-We’ve put together a list of great spots for taking in the gorgeous northeast fall foliage in New York, New Jersey and New England as well as some tips on where to lodge if your visit requires an overnight stay and pointers on where to eat.
+With the onset of autumn comes an array of brightly colored leaves all along the East Coast.
+We’ve put together a list of great spots for taking in the gorgeous Northeast fall foliage in New York, New Jersey and New England, along with lodging suggestions if your visit requires an overnight stay.

-Do: The island’s foliage peak is typically the last week in October through the first week of November.
-Although Long Island is a popular summer spot, its wooded areas, parks and preserves are top spots for viewing stunning arrays of brightly colored leaves during the fall.
+Do: Although Long Island is a popular summer spot, its woods, parks and preserves are top spots for viewing brightly colored leaves during the fall.
 The North Shore of the island is more wooded, so you’ll likely want to travel along Route 25 heading east for the best views.

-Discover: While leaf peeping, spend some time outdoors at Long Island’s parks, such as Belmont Lake State Park, Caumsett State Historic Park Reserve and Heckscher State Park.
-Keep your eye out for common wetland trees on the island, such as the red maple and black gum.
+Discover: While leaf peeping, spend some time outdoors at Long Island’s parks, such as Belmont Lake State Park, Caumsett State Historic Park Preserve and Heckscher State Park.
+Keep an eye out for common trees on the island, such as the red maple and black gum.

 Stay: Where you choose to lodge for the night will likely depend on which part of Long Island you pick for leaf peeping.
-Take a look at AAA’s Diamond Rated hotels, which include Hauppauge’s Hyatt Regency Long Island, Residence Inn by Marriott Long Island, Hampton Inn Long Island and Three Village Inn.
+Take a look at AAA Diamond hotels in the area, including Hauppauge’s Hyatt Regency Long Island, Residence Inn by Marriott Long Island and Hampton Inn Long Island.

 New York City

 Do: Obviously, one of the best spots for the fall foliage viewing is Manhattan’s 840-acre Central Park, which provides beautiful views of leaves set against a backdrop of the city’s skyline.

 Discover: From museums to landmark buildings where you can view the treetops from way up above, you won’t have any difficulty finding great vantage points in New York City.
 Save on tickets to the Top of the Rock Observation Deck.